CuminAndPotato/PXL-Clock/README.md

 2. Select **Start Simulator** from the list.

 As an alternative for the VSCode build task, just run `./start-simulator.sh` (Mac) or `./start-simulator.ps1` (Windows) in your terminal.

+**Open the Simulator View in Your Browser:**

+Open your browser and navigate to `http://localhost:5001`

 ### Run an App